k2controls/eet103/sprint1/index.md

     i.
 Electric Shock Data

 #### Sprint Assessment
-To validate your understanding and abilities in basic DC circuits, you will demonstrate knowledge of fundamental electricity concepts, including schematic diagram interpretation, circuit construction, circuit analysis, and measurements.
+To validate your understanding and abilities in basic DC circuits, you will demonstrate knowledge of fundamental electricity concepts, including schematic diagram interpretation, circuit construction, circuit analysis, and measurement.
+Additionally, you are required to submit a video demonstration showcasing the correct construction of your circuit and proper use of a digital multimeter to measure voltage, current, and resistance.
+This video should clearly explain each step and ensure safe handling practices.